Modernizr/Modernizr/HOW_TO_WRITE_FEATURE_DETECTS.md

 ### Caniuse Testing

 This testing is optional but highly recommended if a caniuse equivalent exists.
+In order to do it follow this steps:

-Firstly, click on the `#` symbol to the left of the name of the feature in [caniuse.com](https://caniuse.com).
-Copy everything in the URL following `https://caniuse.com/#feat=`, for example, in `https://caniuse.com/#feat=channel-messaging` copy only `channel-messaging`.
-Add this information to the [test/browser/integration/caniuse.js](test/browser/integration/caniuse.js) file under the map variable with the Modernizr property value in the left and the caniuse value in the right, for example, the `channel-messaging` corresponds to the `messagechannel` property so it should appear like this:
+1. Firstly, click on the `#` symbol to the left of the name of the feature in [caniuse.com](https://caniuse.com).
+2. Copy everything in the URL following `https://caniuse.com/#feat=`, for example, in `https://caniuse.com/#feat=channel-messaging` copy only `channel-messaging`.
+3. Add this information to the [test/browser/integration/caniuse.js](test/browser/integration/caniuse.js) file under the map variable.
+The Modernizr property value appears in the left and the caniuse value in the right, for example, the `channel-messaging` corresponds to the `messagechannel` test  so it should appear like this:

 ```js
 // test/browser/integration/caniuse.js
 messagechannel: 'channel-messaging', // Modernizr left, caniuse right
 ```

 > Note that it follows JSON schema in alphabetical order.
-Also consider adding caniuse in [the metadata field](#metadata).
+Also consider adding `caniuse` in [the metadata field](#metadata).
 > The following situations may cause errors: MDN Data, partial supports, flag only support, unknown support.

 ### Verify Your Tests